ProjectKorra/ProjectKorraWiki/source/general/faq.rst

 How can I report a bug?
 -----------------------

 We encourage all bugs, big and small, be reported in the proper bug report section of the forum.
-Please report all bugs `here <https://projectkorra.com/forum/categories/help-and-support.91/>`_.
+Please report all bugs `on our forums <https://projectkorra.com/forum/categories/help-and-support.91/>`_.
 If fixable, all bugs are fixed ASAP.
 As of ProjectKorra(CORE) v1.5.0, there is a debug feature built into the plugin.
 This will help us a ton when you submit a bug report if you include the debug.txt created when you use the /bending debug command in addition to a log of your console if it shows a visible error.
 Debug will help us by listing ProjectKorra plugins and dependencies so that we can isolate the source of the problem.
 This speeds up the bug fixing process A LOT.

 How can I suggest a feature?
 ----------------------------